bertrandchenal/tanker/README.md

 operations.
 It also comes with an way to automatically create the database tables based on your schema definition.

-Currently Postgresql and Sqlite are supported.
-There is also optional support for pandas DataFrames.
+Currently Postgresql and Sqlite are supported and the API is made to seamlessly integrate with pandas DataFrames.

 ## Licence